kavir-bheeroo/KnowYourCustomer/README.md

 - Send parsed user details from Abbyy to a KYC check at Trulioo.
 - AutoMapper used for mapping.
 - IHttpClientFactory used to create HttpClient objects.
+- Registration and Login using ASP.NET Core Identity.
+- API Authentication using IdentityServer4.

 todo:
 - Use configuration settings to flip call to Abbyy.